Earl Washington Jr.: Background

 In 1982, 19-year-old Rebecca Lynn Williams, mother of three, was raped and murdered in Culpeper, Virginia.
-In 1983 in neighboring Fauquier County, Virginia, Earl Washington Jr., a black man with a major intellectual disability, was arrested for and admitted to breaking into the home of and wounding a neighbor during a drunken dispute.
+In 1983 in neighboring Fauquier County, Virginia, Earl Washington Jr., a black man with a major intellectual disability, was arrested for and admitted to breaking into the home of his elderly neighbor.
+Washington, who was drunk, had beaten 73-year-old Hazel Weeks with a chair, then stole a gun from her apartment which he used to shoot his brother, whom he'd recently had an argument with in the foot.
+These were the only crimes for which Washington was indeed guilty.
+Washington openly wept when asked about this case, saying he was ashamed of it and that Weeks was a kind woman who had befriended him.

+Washington pleaded guilty to malicious wounding and burglary for assaulting Weeks and was sentenced to 30 years in prison.
+One of his lawyers later said that the harshness of the sentence was based on his believed involvement in the murder of Rebecca Williams.
+They calculated that the average sentence at the time for the crimes for which Washington, who had no criminal record, was guilty would've been 15.1 years, with the average time served being roughly five years.

 Subsequently, police coerced confessions from Washington for the rape/murder and three other sexual assaults.
 The other three charges were quickly disproven based on witness statements and physical evidence.
 The rape/murder case proceeded to trial based solely on the confession obtained after "days of police rehearsal and re-shaping" through leading questions and Washington agreeing to detectives' corrections when he got details of the crime, including the victim's race, and of the crime scene wrong.

-With low-quality representation by defense counsel — his defense counsel had failed to discuss his intellectual disability as a mitigating factor during sentencing — Washington was convicted of Williams' capital murder and sentenced to death.
+With low-quality representation by defense counsel — his defense counsel had failed to discuss his intellectual disability as a mitigating factor during sentencing — Washington was convicted of capital murder and sentenced to death.